jamiebrynes7/obsidian-todoist-plugin/README.md

 ### General

+Any `workspace-leaf` which has an injected Todoist query will have the `contains-todoist-query` class attached to it.

-There are a few CSS classes in the generated DOM, which you can use to customize the rendering of the list:
+There are also few CSS classes in the generated DOM, which you can use to customize the rendering of the list:

 - `.todoist-query-title`: Attached to the header that contains the query title.
 - `.todoist-refresh-button`: Attached to the refresh button.